Overview of Scrum Process

 Scrum emphasizes teamwork which influences team members to address complex problems and deliver the products with the highest possible value.
-Like rugby team, Scrum instigates team to learn through experiences, become self-organized at the time of dealing with problems and improvement through reflecting on wins and losses.
-Generally, it is a framework of handling a project which focuses on teamwork, accountability, iterative progress toward achieving a well-defined goal.
+Like a rugby team, Scrum instigates the team to learn through experiences and become self-organised when dealing with problems and improvement through reflecting on wins and losses.
+Generally, it is a framework for handling a project which focuses on teamwork, accountability, iterative progress toward achieving a well-defined goal.

-Scrum is often assumed as a part of the agile software development process because the Scrum concept is revolved around continuous improvement which is a primary principle of agile.
-The framework begins with the simple acknowledgment that the team does not know about the details of every nook and corner of the project at the outset rather it gets experienced through the adaptation of changing conditions and user requirements.
+Scrum is often assumed to be part of the agile software development process because the Scrum concept revolves around continuous improvement, which is a primary principle of agile.
+The framework begins with the simple acknowledgment that the team does not know about the details of every nook and corner of the project at the outset; rather, it is experienced by adapting changing conditions and user requirements.

 Key Roles in Scrum Framework

-In the scrum framework, there are three key roles – product owner, scrum master, and development team is very important for the success of the project.
+In the scrum framework, there are three key roles – product owner, scrum master, and development team- that are very important for the project’s success.

 1. Product Owner

 It plays the role of liaison between customers and the development team.
 He or she is the champion for their product.
 The product owner ensures that the expectation for the completed product has been communicated and agreed upon accordingly.

 As a facilitator who is the champion of scrum within the team, it is the primary responsibility of the scrum master to assure for carrying out scrum best practices in the project.
 He or she schedules the needed resources for sprint planning, stand-up, sprint review, and the sprint retrospective.